AdyGCode/ICT50120-SaaS-Library/_docs/ReadMe-00-Setting-Up.md

 ```

-Now we are going to construct the BNook seeding, but this time we are
+Now we are going to construct the Book seeding, but this time we are
 going to employ a bit of trickery by listing our books with all the
 required data, and then going through each book, adding missing authors
 and then books as needed, plus finally linking the book to the author